Brybry-Ink/Auto-Script/README.md

 <p align="center"> <a href="https://github.com/Brybry-Ink/Auto-Script"> <img src="./screenshot/RM-Menu.PNG" alt= Auto-Script Logo width=""</p>
 <hr>

+## How it Works
+1. [Download](https://github.com/Brybry-Ink/Auto-Script/releases) the .exe or .ps1 file from Releases and follow the prompts
+2. User selects the operating system (Windows or Linux)
+3. A menu is displayed for selecting apps to install
+4. Based on the selection, a script is generated
+5. For Windows, it runs automatically.
+For Linux, it creates a '.sh' file with instructions to run it

 ## Features
 Automatic installation of selected programs.
 - Steam